humboldtjs/HumboldtJSDOM/README.md

 The rest is only needed if you want to change the default DOM bindings or improve on them.

+Unless you want to do these things you are probably better off starting with the HumboldJSEmpty project, so check that out first.

 ## How to build it?

 After cloning this repository you can import the folder as an existing project